nikodunk/soapdictate-app/README.md

-editor's note: To hack to newest version of react-native, simply create a new react native app, replace the package.json of this repository with the new one, then do
+editor's note: Unfortunately, there's no cleaner way to do this (see "upgrading to newest react-native version"): To upgrade to newest version of react-native, simply create a new react native app (ie. react-native init example), replace the package.json of this repository with the new example one, then do

 	npm install --save react-native-animatable react-native-button react-native-fontawesome react-native-html-to-pdf react-native-iap react-native-mixpanel react-native-sound react-native-voice react-navigation